ksr-nivas/ngxs-intl-tel-input/README.md

 An Angular package for entering and validating international telephone numbers.
 It adds a flag dropdown to any input, detects the user's country, displays a relevant placeholder and provides formatting/validation methods.

+**Important**
+Forked from webcat12345.
+Added Angular 14 compatibity and made some changes according to my requirements

 ![alt](readme-assets/ngx-intl-tel-input.jpg)

 **Compatibility:**